ReproducibleScienceAssessment/Reproducible-research-homework/README.md

 https://github.com/ReproducibleScienceAssessment/logistic_growth.git

+link to reproducible research homework for edits in Q4 and Q5:

 ## Question 4

 1. Execute the code to produce the paths of two random walks.
 What do you observe?